 NOTE: CoFertility works hard to recommend products and services that align with our brand mission of making infertility suck less.
 We sometimes earn a sales commission or advertising fee when recommending various products and services to you.
+As an Amazon Associate, we earn from qualifying purchases.
 Always be sure to consult with a doctor if you have any concerns.
 Prices and terms listed on our website are subject to change.

 Trying to get pregnant can feel like you’re testing your sanity one day at a time.
 There’s just so. much. waiting.
 We know this because we’ve been there too.
 But fear not, TTC friends! we’ve got something that’ll help you get through the wait—a list of some of the best fertility books out there, tested and approved by us.

 Why read fertility books when you’re already totally consumed by infertility, you may ask?
 We’re so glad you asked.

 You might be super early on in your journey.
 Or you may feel like you could actually write a book on infertility at this point.
 Either way, you can never know too much about your fertility, and odds are, you’ll probably learn something new by reading a book on the topic.

 Infertility sucks.
 So let’s let it all out.
 Reading a book about infertility can allow you to acknowledge the pain you’re feeling about what you’ve been going through (which is a hell of a lot) and help you let some of it go.

 As infertility warriors, we do enough crying.
 Reading certain fertility books, however, can help us do just the opposite.
 We’re already caught up on every season of Real Housewives, so…we’ll take all the additional distractions we can get.
 When it comes to infertility, getting real can feel really good.